docsforadobe/premiere-scripting-guide/docs/general/encoder.md

 Returns **0** if successful.

 Note: Premiere Pro and Adobe Media Encoder will output sidecar XMP for some file formats, and embed XMP for most.
-The applications make this determination based on numerous factors, and there is no API control to “force” sidecar or embedded output, for formats which normally use “the other approach”.
+The applications make this determination based on numerous factors, and there is no API control to "force" sidecar or embedded output, for formats which normally use "the other approach".

 ---